Freedom from gluten is my way of life for life.

 Now I am a patient man by nature, inclined to take things as they present themselves and make the best of what is available but it was beginning to get a little tiresome.

 Time passed, as did a lot of other stuff, regularly and often.

-I am at the 4 month point now and there is still some way to go, still more of the story to unfold, apparently with some folks it takes years to properly recover.
-For the time being at least improvements are continuing and there are compensations to a life-time ban on eating Cornish Pasties, fresh crusty bread and the wife’s legendary meat pies.
-I can now safely and with some relish enjoy a double helping of Pavlova and quantities of the truly magnificent Stilton cheese without batting either an eyelid or toilet lid!
+There are compensations to a life-time ban on eating Cornish Pasties, fresh crusty bread and the wife’s legendary meat pies.
+I can now safely and with some relish enjoy a double helping of Pavlova and quantities of the truly magnificent Dorset Blue Vinney cheese without batting either an eyelid or toilet lid!

 I have just paid what could be described as a final visit on this issue to my GP.
 I am not, apparently, to assume that a stress breakdown was due directly to gluten.
 Although mal-absorption can interfere with one’s brain chemistry the stress event was due to both health struggles and stress elsewhere in my life being in sum total too much for my constitution.
 On a final footnote, some, even some modest, aftercare by the surgeons who re-designed my central eating system and removed the last 40cm or so of my ileum, my caecum and the first 40cm of my colon (approx..) should surely have provided me with advice that my b12 levels would automatically deteriorate (a given) and that bowel surgery can cause gluten sensitivity.
 It might then not have taken six years waiting until I had worked it out for myself.
 I now believe that Urticaria following the final bowel resection was an auto-immune response due to the surgery not the antibiotic.